Formal verification of Zagier's one-sentence proof

 \section{Acknowledgments}

-We would like to thank Marie Kerjean for her help and advice with the \MC libraries.
+We would like to thank Marie Kerjean for her help and advice with the \MC libraries, and Christian Elsholtz for pointing out the generalizations of Zagier's proof technique.
 Answers and advice from the \Coq community on Zulip \cite{zulip_chat} have been also of great help; special thanks to Cyril Cohen and Christian Doczkal for explaining to us some aspects of the \texttt{finmap} library.

 G. Dubach gratefully acknowledge funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie Grant Agreement No. 754411.
 F. Mühlböck's research is supported in part by the Austrian Science Fund (FWF) under grant Z211-N23 (Wittgenstein Award).